pablo-puga/knowledge/knowledge/programming/cpp-comparing-floating-numbers.md

 title: Comparing Floating Numbers in C++
 date: 2022-03-21T14:35
 tags: programming,cpp
+description: Notes and examples on how to properly compare floating point numbers in C++ programs.
 ---

 # How to properly compare floating point numbers in C++